JuliaDataScience/JuliaDataScience/contents/data_vis_makie_colors.md

 Choosing an appropiate set of colors or colorbar for your plot is an essential part when presenting results.
 Using [Colors.jl](https://github.com/JuliaGraphics/Colors.jl) is supported in `Makie.jl`
 so that you can use [named colors](https://juliagraphics.github.io/Colors.jl/latest/namedcolors/) or pass `RGB` or `RGBA` values.
-Regarding colormaps, all those that work with [Plots.jl](https://github.com/JuliaPlots/Plots.jl) also do here.
 Additionally, colormaps from [ColorSchemes.jl](https://github.com/JuliaGraphics/ColorSchemes.jl) and [PerceptualColourMaps.jl](https://github.com/peterkovesi/PerceptualColourMaps.jl) can also be used.
 It is worth knowing that you can reverse a colormap by doing `Reverse(:colormap_name)` and obtain a transparent color or colormap with `color= (:red,0.5)` and `colormap = (:viridis, 0.5)`.